cake-tech/cake_wallet/docs/builds/WINDOWS.md

 To use Monero in Cake Wallet, you must build the Monero_C wrapper which will be used by monero.dart package.

-Run the following in a WSL terminal window (set the Git username and email as desired, and be sure to replace `USERNAME` with your Windows username [case-sensitive!]):
+Run the following in a WSL terminal window (set the Git username and email as desired):

 ```powershell
 wsl